Grünbach Formation

-The Grünbach Formation is an Austrian geological formation that dates to the lower Campanian age of the Late Cretaceous. it forms part of the Gosau Group, and represents a marine regression event, representing a coastal/brackish environment, being underlain by the marine carbonate Maiersdorf Formation and overlain by the deep marine siliciclastic Piesting Formation.
+The Grünbach Formation is an Austrian geological formation that dates to the early Campanian age of the Late Cretaceous. it forms part of the Gosau Group, and represents a marine regression event, representing a coastal/brackish environment, being underlain by the marine carbonate Maiersdorf Formation and overlain by the deep marine siliciclastic Piesting Formation.
 The main lithology is clay, marl, siltstone and sandstone, with a minor conglomerate component.
 Coal seams have also been noted.
 It is notable for its fossils including those of dinosaurs and plants.

 Vertebrate paleofauna

 All remains have been found at a single locality, which is a thin marl seam in the Konstantin mining tunnel, within the Felbering Mine in the Neue Welt area north west of Muthmannsdorf in Lower Austria.
 The initial remains were discovered in 1859 after an ornithopod tooth was found in a piece of coal in a dump outside the mine by Professor Ferdinand Stoliczka, and the productive seam discovered thereafter.
 The first material was described by Emanuel Bunzel in 1871 and then additional material was described by Harry Seeley in 1881.
 Due to mining activity in the area ceasing at the end of the 19th century, no additional remains have been recovered since.